-- Upon passage of this plan, the Town Board should consider establishing an "Agricultural Preservation Committee."
+- 1. Upon passage of this plan, the Town Board should consider establishing an "Agricultural Preservation Committee."
 This committee should consult and coordinate with locally active land trusts (e.g., Land Trust Network of Jefferson County, the Drumlin Area Land Trust, and the Natural Heritage Land Trust) and would work to accomplish the following actions (also see sections 5.B, 5.E., 9.B., 10.B., and Appendix B): - a.
 Work with the land trusts to identify and map strategic areas for conservation easements within the Town and to obtain necessary funding. - b.
 Undertake an effort to educate the public (especially those along borders at greater risk of development) about the conservation options and the role of land trusts.
 Education could take the form of mailings and/or informational meetings where members of area land trusts could be invited to speak to the citizens of the Town.
-Seek to educate farmers regarding the benefits of participation in the Wisconsin Farmland Preservation Program and encourage their participation in the program. - The Town of Concord will continue to support and work with the University of Wisconsin Extension and the Rock River Coalition to inform and train residents about best practices to prevent pollution of surface water and groundwater resources (also see sections 4.B., 6.B., and 9.B.). - 3.
-The Town encourages residents' utilization of federal, state and county programs that promote the advancement of agricultural practices.
+Seek to educate farmers regarding the benefits of participation in the Wisconsin Farmland Preservation Program and encourage their participation in the program. - 2.
+The Town of Concord will continue to support and work with the University of Wisconsin Extension and the Rock River Coalition to inform and train residents about best practices to prevent pollution of surface water and groundwater resources (also see sections 4.B., 6.B., and 9.B.). - 3.
+The Town will support Town residents' utilization of federal, state, and county programs that provide education on agriculture-related tourism, crop diversification, and carrying out promotional events and will provide information regarding such programs when available.
+This could include programs that provide education relating to direct farm marketing (and value-added products on a limited scale) (also see 8.B.).